The Relationship Between Dust Mites and Eczema

 What is the connection between dust mites and eczema?

-As mentioned, the connection between dust mites and AD is not well understood, partly because the mechanisms behind AD are not well characterized.
+As mentioned, the connection between dust mites and atopic dermatitis is not well understood, partly because the mechanisms behind the condition are not well characterized.
 Some theories center around dysfunction in the skin barrier that allows dust mite entry into the body more easily.4-5 However, other theories center on the immune system response to dust mites internally.

 CD1a levels and dust mite related eczema

 One such study investigated the level of CD1a molecules in the body, which respond to the extract-of-house-dust-mite used in allergy testing.
 CD1a molecules are thought to be involved in the immune system response that leads to the development of an allergy.
 CD1a molecules, in this case, are thought to respond to the waste products created from dust mites as they break down skin cells.
-In one study, individuals with AD were found to have higher levels of CD1a than individuals without AD, indicating that sensitivity to dust mites may be on a molecular, and immune system-related level.5
+In one study, individuals with atopic dermatitis were found to have higher levels of CD1a than individuals without the condition, indicating that sensitivity to dust mites may be on a molecular, and immune system-related level.5

 Probiotics and dust mite related eczema